7 Jul 2026

 Oblivion: Alice Phoebe Lou’s new album

-And it is surely for this reason that her compositions stand out from the crowd: the young woman recognizes and underlines her own flaws to better transcribe them as they are at the heart of her music, letting each of her past mistakes infuse into her sweet folk.
-This is evidenced by the first words of his track Open My Door, one of his most beautiful tracks released in 2023 but composed ten years ago now: ” I used to open my door to anyone who was looking for a place to feel safe.
+And it is surely for this reason that her compositions stand out from the crowd.
+The young woman recognizes and emphasizes her own flaws to better transcribe them as they are at the heart of her music, letting each of her past mistakes infuse into her sweet folk.
+This is obvious from the opening lyrics of her track Open My Door, one of his most beautiful tracks released in 2023 but composed ten years ago now.
+“I used to open my door to anyone who was looking for a place to feel safe.
 But I’ve made my world safer for everyone… except for me.

 After the majestic Shelter in 2023, even the idea of taking things a step further could have felt paralyzing.
-Instead of aiming for sonic escalation or any type of one-upmanship expected by the industry, Alice Phoebe Lou opted for the opposite – a retreat, a dive back into her own intimate groove.
+Instead of aiming for sonic escalation or any type of competitiveness expected by the industry, Alice Phoebe Lou opted for the opposite — a retreat, a dive back into her own intimate groove.
 “I wanted to return to my roots, to playing music in the streets,” she explains.

 Open My Door, live (2023) by Alice Phoebe Lou.